Kyium/OverwatchRoleSelector/README.md

 to their roles at the bottom of the window.
 Any errors in this process will be displayed at the bottom in the grey.

 <ins>**How to Run:<br />**</ins>
-This program requires at least python 3.0 to run.
-Simply double click the 'RoleSelector.py' file with python installed to launch.
+This program requires at least python 3.7 to run.
+Simply double click the 'RoleSelector.py' file with python installed to launch.<br />
+May not function correctly on versions of python with older tcl-tk versions on mac and linux